 - Malnutrition; (e.g., vitamin B12 deficiency, folate deficiency, iron deficiency)

 - Often triggered by minimal trauma (e.g., biting the tongue)

-- Commonly occur in HIV patients
+- Commonly occurs in individuals with HIV

 - Painful mucosal ulcers in nonkeratinized areas of the mouth and throat

 - Efflorescence: round to oval, crater-like appearance on yellowish-grey base and erythematous margins

 - No systemic symptoms